platformsh/platformsh-docs/reference/routes-yaml.md

 Applications](/user_guide/reference/platform-app-yaml-multi-app.md) section for a  detailed view of how this works with multiple applications in the same project.

-In the following example we are redirecting the naked domain to http, and http to https which isour default.
+In the following example, any requests arriving at the naked domain or www subdomain over HTTP will be redirected to the naked domain with HTTPS, which is our default.
 So everything will be served from the naked domain with HTTPS.
-We also activate caching, deactivate SSI (server side includes).
+We also activate caching and deactivate SSI (server side includes).

 ```yaml
 http://www.{default}/: